veritone/veritone-sdk/packages/veritone-widgets/README.md

 * pick(callback): open the filepicker dialog.
   * callback signature is (result, { warning, error, cancelled })
     * result: array of result objects, one for each file uploaded
-      * name: string, the filename as stored on the server (may include a UUID)
+      * key: string, the filename as stored on the server (may include a UUID)
       * fileName: string, the original filename
       * size: number, the file size in bytes
       * type: string, the mime type of the file
       * error: string or `false`, the error that prevented the file from uploading, if any
       * bucket: string, the S3 bucket to which the file was uploaded
+      * expires: number, the length of time the credentials in `getUrl` will be valid, in seconds.
+      * getUrl: string or `null`, the resulting S3 URL, if successful.
+Includes credentials that are valid for `expires` seconds.
-      * url: string or `null`, the resulting S3 URL, if successful
+      * unsignedUrl: string or `null`, the resulting S3 URL, if successful.
+Does not include credentials and will need to be signed to be used.
     * warning: string or `false`, a warning message if some (but not all) files failed to upload.
 A warning indicates that `result` contains some successful upload result objects, and some that were not successful (unsuccessful objects will have `error` populated with an error message, as noted above)
     * error: string or `false`, an error message, if all files failed to upload.
     * cancelled: bool, whether or not the filepicker interaction was cancelled (by the user, or by calling cancel()).